typograph/pysimiam/doc/tutorial.rst

 To move the robot, the simulator calls :meth:`~robot.Robot.move` with the time interval as a parameter.
-When implementing this method, you should update the pose of the robot with :meth:`~simobject.SimObject.set_pose`, sepending on its internal state.
+When implementing this method, you should update the pose of the robot with :meth:`~simobject.SimObject.set_pose`, depending on its internal state.

 The internal state of the robot is set by the supervisor passing parameters into :meth:`~robot.Robot.set_inputs`.
 The format of the parameters is up to the robot